-- ADODRs will need to upload the signed accomplishment reports to the Field Operations Cooperative Agreements Work Plan Management Site.
-Save the files in the .pdf format. - 2) The ADODR will then upload the .pdf files to the following site (Field Operations Cooperative Agreements Work Plan Management Site) by clicking the "Upload Accomp Report" button and following the steps.
-Once completed, Field Operations will be notified that an accomplishment report has been submitted for review. - 3) Both the ADODR and NOM should refer to the CAPS Accountability Report on the CAPS R&C website before signing off on the final Accomplishment Report.
+- 1) The cooperator will need to upload the signed accomplishment reports to the ezFedGrants External Portal Homepage - 2) The ADODR will be notified that an accomplishment report has been submitted and will review it through the ezFedGrants system.
+Once approved by the ADODR, Field Operations will be notified that an accomplishment report has been submitted for review. - 3) Both the ADODR and NOM should refer to the CAPS Accountability Report on the CAPS R&C website before signing off on the final Accomplishment Report.
 The Accountability Report matches the information in the Survey Summary Form with data entered into the National Agricultural Pest Information System (NAPIS), and is an indicator of the fulfillment of the cooperative agreement.